EdsonLucas/lightbox-portfolio/README.md

 ```

 It will create a directory folder called `lightbox-portfolio*` inside the current folder.<br>
-**OBS.: You should copy this folder to your project and use with the tutorial above.**
+**OBS.: You should copy this folder to your project and use like the tutorial above.**

 ```
 lightbox-portfolio